 What equipment do you need when you start scuba diving; where to begin?

 I remember when I first started scuba diving being very excited.
-I wanted to buy all my own kit as soon as I could.
+Rather than just the scuba diving equipment essentials, I wanted to buy all my own kit as soon as I could.
 But this approach is not always the best one.
 If you’re like a kid in a sweet shop like I was, please take a few moments to read this first.